 The MSI Six Sigma Body of Knowledge

-As a Six Sigma certification organization, the Management and Strategy Institute develops its Six Sigma Body of Knowledge under our Six Sigma Quality Standards (SSQS) program.
+As a Six Sigma certification organization, the Management and Strategy Institute develops its own Six Sigma Body of Knowledge.
 The quality standards are broken down by core competency and job function.
-This includes different bodies of knowledge for each belt level, from Lean Six Sigma White Belt (SSQS 1.13.121) to Lean Six Sigma Black Belt (SSQS 1.2.115).
-The Management and Strategy Institute is also one of the only organizations that develop a standard at the Lean Six Sigma Master Black Belt level (SSQS 1.1.115).
+This includes different bodies of knowledge for each belt level, from Lean Six Sigma White Belt to Lean Six Sigma Black Belt.
+The Management and Strategy Institute is also one of the only organizations that develop a standard at the Lean Six Sigma Master Black Belt level.

 Can any organization use these standards?